 It’s true that continuing care retirement communities (CCRCs), also called Life Plan communities, are the most expensive of all senior living options, but The Apartment Community is not your average CCRC.

-Most CCRCs require a hefty entrance fee, as well as monthly charges used to prepay for care and provide the business money to operate.
+CCRCs usually require entrance fee, as well as monthly charges used to prepay for care and provide the business money to operate.
 Average entry fees range from $107,000 to $427,000, and average monthly service fees range from $2,089 to $4,154.
 Many also require an application fee to be on the waiting list.

 Because The Apartment Community is a nonprofit under the auspices of the Missionary Oblates of Mary Immaculate, we operate differently.
 Our goals are centered around service.
 We are the only retirement living community located on the grounds of a national Catholic shrine.

-At The Apartment Community, there is no required entrance or application fee.
+At The Apartment Community, there is no required application fee.
 Our contracts are month-to-month, and a 60-day notice is all that is required to end your contract in the independent living apartments.